2011 Kansas Collegiate Athletic Conference football season: Southwestern vs. Tabor

 The lead changed three times when Tabor and Southwestern met.
 Tabor took the lead with 2:16 left in the first quarter when Anthony Pacheco made a 10-yard field goal.
 They held that lead of three until 14:18 on the clock in the second quarter when Adam Hilker caught a 9-yard pass from Brady May for a touchdown.
 Austin Ledy's kick made the score 7–3.
 Two more of Ledy's field goals increased Southwestern's lead 13–3.

 Tabor's Simon McKee scored on a 14-yard carry and Pacheco was good again on the extra point, closing Southwestern's lead 13–10.
 Tabor's Justin Vargas made a 26-yard interception return for a touchdown and Pacheco's kick made the final score 17–13 in favor of Tabor.

 Week 11

 All games started in Week 11 at 1:30 pm on November 12.
 This week represented the last week of the regular season for every team, and all team played conference games.

 Saint Mary vs. Kansas Wesleyan

 Saint Mary racked up 402 yards of total offense and Kansas Wesleyan tacked on 349 of their own when the two teams met in Salina for the end of the regular season.
 Saint Mary managed three touchdowns and held Wesleyan to two in their game that ended with a final score of 21–16 with Saint Mary holding on to the lead for the win.

-Saint Mary's Mike Keese (the ranked #2 passer in the NAIA) completed two touchdown passes into the wind during the fourth quarter to rally for the victory.
+Saint Mary's Mike Keese (the ranked No. 2 passer in the NAIA) completed two touchdown passes into the wind during the fourth quarter to rally for the victory.